On the relation between the Einstein field equations and the Jacobi-Ricci-Bianchi system: Tetrad formalisms

 or

 Provided the Jacobi equations hold and the Riemann tensor is defined by (\ref{cartan2bis}), both $E_{ab}$ and $H_{ab}$ are then symmetric and trace-free.\\

-Alternatively one can set up an \emph{extended tetrad formalism}\cite{EMM}, in which the fundamental variables are ${\gamma^c}_{ab}$ and the symmetric tensors $E_{ab}$, $H_{ab}$, $T_{ab}$ ($E_{ab}$ and $H_{ab}$ being also trace-free) and the matter fields.
+Alternatively one can set up an \emph{extended tetrad formalism}\cite{EMM}, in which the fundamental variables are the $\partial_a$ operators, the ${\gamma^c}_{ab}$ coefficients and the symmetric tensors $E_{ab}$, $H_{ab}$, $T_{ab}$ ($E_{ab}$ and $H_{ab}$ being also trace-free) and the matter fields.
 It is furthermore customary to split $T_{ab}$ as

-where $q_a$ and $\pi_{ab}=\pi_{(ab)}$ are orthogonal to $u_a$ and $\pi_a^a=0$.
+where the energy current density vector $q_a$ and the anisotropic pressure tensor $\pi_{ab}=\pi_{(ab)}$ are orthogonal to $u_a$ and $\pi_a^a=0$.
 In this extended formalism the Riemann tensor \emph{is defined by} (\ref{riemanndecomp}), using (\ref{EFE}, \ref{weyldecomp}) to express it in terms of the variables $E_{ab}$, $H_{ab}$, $\pi_{ab}$, $q_{a}$, $\rho$ and $p$\footnote{For example: $R_{1214}= H_{31}-\half q_2$, $R_{1212}=\smfrac{1}{3} \rho -\half \pi_{33}-E_{33}$, \ldots}.
 The symmetry and trace properties of these variables guarantee the conditions (\ref{bianchi1bis}, \ref{Riesymm}) and the governing equations become the second Bianchi equations (\ref{bianchi2bis}) (written in terms of $E_{ab}$, $H_{ab}$, $\pi_{ab}$, $q_{a}$,$\rho$, $p$ and their covariant derivatives) and (\ref{cartan2bis}), implying (\ref{Jacobibis}).
 Note that (\ref{cartan2bis}) is now a set of partial differential equations for the ${\gamma^a}_{bc}$ and \emph{not} a definition for the Weyl tensor and that its contraction automatically yields the Einstein field equations (\ref{EFE}).
 An equivalent approach is to implement (\ref{cartan2bis}) by requiring that the Ricci equation holds, when applied to \emph{all four} of the basis vector fields:

 again with appropriate substitutions for the Riemann tensor in terms of $E_{ab}$, $H_{ab}$ and $T_{ab}$.